Bayh College of Education Graduate Student Research and Professional Development Fund

 e.
 Project Narrative describing the project by providing brief background (literature review) and methodology.
 The narrative should include a description of the project or specific need (such as required supplies, travel, and so on.
 The narrative must be written for a general audience (i.e., should be understandable by any ISU professor).

 - Budget (including department or program contribution – as well as grant cost share, if any).
 A detailed budget for the entire project as well as requested budget should be included.
 Travel estimates must use criteria found at the travel office for the university (http://www2.indstate.edu/controller/travel.htm).
 Note: All travel must be completed during the period indicated in the proposal.

 h.
 Budget Justification that defines all budget items and explains why they are necessary.

 Award Amounts and Delivery

 Students may apply for up to $500 for research activities and $300 for professional development activities (amounts may vary based upon funding available) of support.
-Monies will be transferred to the student’s home department to cover expenses associated with the project upon award decision.
+Monies will be transferred to the BCOE academic department to cover expenses associated with the project upon award decision.
 Student recipients must work with the department staff in advance of travel or expenditures to ensure that the proper reimbursement procedures are followed.
 Failure to file appropriate paperwork may result in students not receiving reimbursement.

 The Bayh College of Education’s highest funding priorities are supplies and expenses associated with research activities and the dissemination of research and scholarship.
 The program will also provide support for professional development depending on the availability of funds.
 Proposals will be assessed based on the quality of the submitted proposal.
 The review committee will make recommendations to the Associate Dean of the Bayh College of Education.
 Failure to follow instructions may result in proposals not being reviewed.